 The University of Toronto is a globally top-ranked public research university in Toronto, Canada.
 It was founded by royal charter in 1827 as King’s College making it one of the oldest universities in North America.
-The university has a staff more than 7,000 academics and support staff, and over 60,000 students.
+The university has over 7,000 academics and support staff and over 60,000 students.

-The University of Toronto has a number of buildings spread throughout various campus in the Greater Toronto Area.
+The University of Toronto has several buildings spread throughout various campuses in the Greater Toronto Area.
 Their first need was to provide a healthier air environment in the Continuing Dental Education facility.

 Their first Surgically Clean Air commercial unit was purchased in 2016 and installed in their Don Mills CE Centre.

-Not only did the Surgically Clean Air Commercial unit protect the staff and students in the CE Centre, it also became a strong lead source for many dentists that attended CE courses and subsequently purchased Surgically Clean Air units for their own dental practices.
-More recently (2020) the University order additional Jade units for a key laboratory in their main downtown Toronto campus.
+Not only did the Surgically Clean Air Commercial unit protect the staff and students in the CE Centre, but it also became a vital lead source for many dentists that attended CE courses and subsequently purchased Surgically Clean Air units for their dental practices.
+More recently (2020), the University ordered additional Jade units for a critical laboratory in their main downtown Toronto campus.